The US spent trillions trying to remake the Middle East. Trump's strike may have undone it all

 Sources in the region tell me the Trump Administration wants to calm the rising crisis with Iran and Iraq and that it tried unsuccessfully to prevent the parliament's vote to expel US forces.
 If the US is flung out of Iraq, it would be revenge by Soleimani delivered from the grave.

-The Trump Administration, sources say, has sent messages via allies to Tehran that proportionate Iranian reaction to Soleimani's assassination is expected.
+The Trump administration, sources say, has sent messages via allies to Tehran that proportionate Iranian reaction to Soleimani's assassination is expected.
 Iranian Foreign Minister Javad Zarif says Swiss officials, who represent the US in Iran, have also delivered that message.

 Yet at the same time, Trump tweeted about drawing up a 52-target list in Iran, including sites of cultural heritage.
 This has drawn predictable ire from Iran.